hasura/ndc-hub/registry/hasura/postgres/README.md

 ## Deployment

-The connector is hosted by Hasura and can be used from the [Hasura v3 Console](https://console.hasura.io).
+The connector is hosted by Hasura and can be used from the [Hasura DDN Console](https://console.hasura.io).

 ## Usage